chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 - Comparing the adjacent elements in the array repeatedly strongly suggests using loop/iteration.
 - According to the description of the steps, the comparison of adjacent elements will be repeated.
 But even if we finish comparing all adjacent pairs of elements, we only find the smallest element and place it on the leftmost position, which is still far from sorting the whole array.
 - But if we repeat the above process(repetition of repetition), the sorted part of the array grows and the unsorted part of the array shrinks, and eventually the sorted part will be the whole array and the unsorted part will be an empty array.
-- In the process of repetition, we make sure each time we modified the sorted subarray, we only append one element to its end without disrupting the already sorted prefix, an element that is no less than the maximum of the sorted subarray, and that element is also the minimum in the unsorted array.
+- In the process of repetition, we make sure each time we modify the sorted subarray, we only append one element to its end without disrupting the already sorted prefix, an element that is no less than the maximum of the sorted subarray, and that element is also the minimum in the unsorted array.
 This makes sure all elements in the unsorted subarray are no less than those in the sorted subarray.
 - This analysis suggests we need **two layers of nested loop**: the first repetition is the inner loop and the second is the outer loop.
 - *Side Note:* when we say an array or subarray is unsorted, it means that we are uncertain about its sortedness.
 Although it could already sorted, but without iterating through the element we cannot assert its sortedness.